Azure-Samples/aks-contoso-ships-sample/README.md

 __Front End__: Created with TypeScript.
 Just go into the directory, type `npm install` to install all dependencies and then `npm run build:start` to run the app or `npm run start:debug` to start in debug mode (tsc watch and logging).
 You can also build the image from the Dockerfile in the same directory

+#### Application hosted image

+There's a hosted image of this application available at the MCR (Microsoft Container Registry) in the following address: `mcr.microsoft.com/mslearn/samples/contoso-ship-manager`

+You can pull this image using `docker pull` and run it locally using `docker run`.

 ### Environment Variables

 The backend portion requires environment variables to run, those are: